dgorin1/mddtoolkit/README.md

 ### Quick Start

 In order to tune a multi-diffusion domain model to the results of your diffusion experiment, you'll need two files:
 1. A .csv with the results of your experiment formatted like our template (source/example/config.yaml).
-Do not use headers.
+Columns are as follows: 1. step number (starting at 0).
+2. Temperature (°C).
+3. Duration (hours, non-cumulative).
+4. Moles measured for each step (moles, non-cumulative).
+5. Uncertainty on each measurement (moles).

 2. A .yaml file following the example we share below.
 We recommend that you copy/paste our example and use it as a template to match your specific needs.

 example yaml file: